Tardigrades in space: BIOPAN on FOTON-M3, 2007

 The 2007 FOTON-M3 mission carrying the BIOPAN astrobiology payload (illustrated) exposed tardigrades to vacuum, solar ultraviolet, or both, showing their ability to survive in the space environment.

 Tardigrades have survived exposure to space.
 In 2007, dehydrated tardigrades were taken into low Earth orbit on the FOTON-M3 mission carrying the BIOPAN astrobiology payload.
 For 10 days, in the "Tardigrade Resistance to Space Effects" (TARSE) experiment, groups of Paramacrobiotus richtersi tardigrades, some of them previously dehydrated, some of them not, were exposed to the hard vacuum of space, or vacuum and solar ultraviolet radiation.
 Back on Earth, more than 68% of the subjects protected from solar ultraviolet radiation were reanimated within 30 minutes following rehydration; although subsequent mortality was high, many produced viable embryos.

 In contrast, in the "Tardigrades in Space" (TARDIS) experiment, hydrated samples exposed to the combined effect of vacuum and full solar ultraviolet radiation had significantly reduced survival, with only three subjects of Milnesium tardigradum surviving.
 The space vacuum did not much affect egg-laying in either Richtersius coronifer or M. tardigradum, whereas UV radiation did reduce egg-laying in M. tardigradum.

 The third FOTON-M3 experiment, "Rotifers, Tardigrades and Radiation" (RoTaRad) focused mainly on radiation survival.

 LIFE prototype on STS-134, 2011

-In 2011, Angela Maria Rizzo and colleagues sent tardigrades on board the International Space Station Endeavour along with extremophiles on STS-134, in the "Tardigrades in Space" (TARDIKISS) experiment.
+In 2011, Angela Maria Rizzo and colleagues sent tardigrades and extremophiles on board the STS-134 Space Shuttle Endeavour mission to the International Space Station for the "Tardigrades in Space" (TARDIKISS) experiment.
 They concluded that microgravity and cosmic radiation "did not significantly affect survival of tardigrades in flight" and that tardigrades were useful in space research, with implications for astrobiology, where they should be suitable model organisms.